Package 'CoSMoS'

 library(CoSMoS)

-## Normal Distribution
+## Normal distribution

-moments('norm', list(mean = 2, sd = 1))
+moments("norm", list(mean = 2, sd = 1))

 ## Pareto type II

-moments(dist = 'paretoII',
+moments(dist = "paretoII",

-distarg = list(shape = shape,
+distarg = list(shape = 0.2, scale = 1))

-Pareto type II distribution
+Pareto Type II distribution

 Description

-Provides density, distribution function, quantile function, random value generation and raw moments of order r for the Pareto type II distribution.
+Provides density, distribution function, quantile function, random value generation, and raw moments of order r for the Pareto type II distribution.

 Usage